 Facticity: Judicial Review of Factual Error in Comparative Perspective

-Forthcoming in Cane, Ip, Hofmann and Lindseth eds., Oxford Handbook of Comparative Administrative Law
+"Facticity: Judicial Review of Factual Error in Comparative Perspective" in Cane, Ip, Hofmann and Lindseth eds., Oxford Handbook of Comparative Administrative Law

 Judicial review of factual error is an aspect of the problem of allocating power between judges and the political branches of government.
 This problem is shared by so-called Commonwealth jurisdictions whose contemporary law of judicial review of administrative action has devolved from the prerogative writs developed by the English courts in the 16th and 17th centuries.

 “Who decides?” is thus the common issue for the comparative inquiry in this paper, with “fact” taking the central role as a potential explanatory variable.
 For one way of answering the “who decides?” question is to label certain issues as “fact” and allocate the determination of such issues to administrative decision-makers, on an exclusive basis or near-exclusive basis.
 I will analyse, from a comparative perspective, the law of judicial review of administrative action as it relates to factual error, in four common law jurisdictions (Australia, Canada, England and Wales, and Ireland).

 In Part I, I outline the traditional approach to judicial review of factual error in the four jurisdictions, characterised by limited judicial oversight of issues of fact (with the exception of those classified as jurisdictional).
 I also describe the underlying considerations which explain and justify the traditional approach, those of institutional and constitutional competence.